derhansen/sf_event_mgt/Documentation/Introduction/WhatDoesItDo/Index.rst

 * Payment processing after successful registration
 * Configurable payment methods
 * Show events using the "Insert Record" Content Element
-* Flag event images for either listview, detailview or both
+* Flag event images for either listview, detail view or both
-* Calendar view with possibility to navigate to next/previous month and week
+* Calendar view with the possibility to navigate to the next / previous month and week
 * Console command to delete registrations of expired registrations
-* Automatic cache invalidation when event has been changed in backend
+* Automatic cache invalidation when an event has been changed in the backend
 * Automatic page cache lifetime calculation based on several event properties
-* Lots of PSR-14 Events to extend the extension with own functionality
+* A lot of PSR-14 Events to extend the extension with own functionality

 **Background**